 The first step was closing in the half wall to create a full wall and frame out a shallow linen closet.

-Because the staircase runs directly behind this wall, we slanted the floor inside the closet to match the stair angle.
+Because the staircase runs directly behind this wall, the floor inside the closet had to be slanted to match the stair angle.
 So when you walk down the stairs, it doesn’t encroach on the headspace.

 We framed the back of the closet on top of that and closed it in with drywall.

-Here’s the side-by-side from before and after framing and drywall.
+Here’s the before and after framing and drywall if you’re looking at the closet.

 Building a Custom Shelf System

-Joseph’s number one request was that I make a designated spot for our vacuum 😂.
-I mean, he’s right.
+Joseph’s number one request was that I make a designated spot for the vacuum.
+I mean, he’s right!
 It’s been floating around wherever we could find space for it at any given time, and this closet was begging to be a vacuum home.
 So I started there and designed the rest of the shelving around it.

-I ended up flip-flopping the design so the vacuum was on the other side.
+I ended up flip-flopping the design so the vacuum is on the other side.
 But same idea!

 Doors, Trim, and Finishing Details